badlee/JSCC-NODE/README.md

 	For sample grammar see par/ folder.
 	You will find:
 	- dragon.par : Port of my own language (port in progress...)
-	- php.par    : Grammar from phype project (port of php in progress...)
+	- php.par    : PHP grammar from phype project (port of php in progress...)
-	- ruby.par   : Grammar from 8ball project (port of ruby in progress)
+	- ruby.par   : Ruby grammar from 8ball project (port of ruby in progress...)
 	- calc.par   : Calculator grammar from JS/CC sample
-	- xpl.par	 : Grammar for eXample Programming Language from JS/CC
+	- xpl.par	 : Grammar for eXample Programming Language from JS/CC sample